Welcome to today's edition of the Rush 24-7 podcast.

 Yes, I have.

-Uh well, what did you conclude from it?
+What did you conclude from it?

-I mean, what I want to make sure you know what I'm talking about.
+Well, then I want to make sure you know what I'm talking about.

-What's what's the story that you saw?
+What's the story that you saw?

 That's ridiculous.

-But in the suburbs, it's much higher, like 60, 70, 80 percent graduates.
+But in the suburbs, it's much higher, like 60, 70, 80% graduate.

 You must have heard today's morning update.

-Let me give you all of you, if you missed the morning update today, and this this is the answer to the question I keep telling people.
+Let me give you all of you, if you missed the morning update today, and this is the answer to the question I keep telling people.

 The most expensive commodity we have in this country is ignorance.